basarat/typescript-book/docs/compiler/binder.md

 SourceCode ~~Scanner~~> Tokens ~~Parser~~> AST ~~Emitter~~> JavaScript
 ```

-While the above architecture is true as a simplified understand of TypeScript js generation, a key feature of TypeScript is its *Semantic* system.
-In order to assist type checking (performed by `checker`), the `binder` (in `binder.ts`) is used to connect the various parts of the source code into a coherent type system that can then be used by the `checker`.
-The main responsibility of the binder is to create the _Symbols_.
+While the above architecture is true as a simplified understanding of TypeScript js generation, a key feature of TypeScript is its *Semantic* system.
+In order to assist type checking (performed by the `checker`), the `binder` (in `binder.ts`) is used to connect the various parts of the source code into a coherent type system that can then be used by the `checker`.
+The main responsibility of the binder is to create _Symbols_.

 ### Symbol
 Symbols connect declaration nodes in the AST to other declarations contributing to the same entity.
-Symbols are the basic building block of the Semantic system.
+Symbols are the basic building blocks of the Semantic system.
 The symbol constructor is defined in `core.ts` (and `binder` actually uses the `objectAllocator.getSymbolConstructor` to get its hands on it).
-Here is the constructor:
+Here is the symbol constructor:

 ```ts
 function Symbol(flags: SymbolFlags, name: string) {